aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 title: Working with Symbologies
 type: docs
 description: "Description of Various Barcode Types Supported in Aspose.BarCode for .NET"
-keywords: "Generate Barcodes, Barcode Types, Barcode Symbology, How to Generate Barcodes in C# .NET, Barcode types in Aspose.BarCode for .NET, 2D Barcodes, Linear Barcodes, 1D Barcode, Postal barcodes, Generate QR, QR Code, Generate Code 39, Generate PDF 417, Generate MicroQR, Generate Data Matrix"
+keywords: "Generate Barcodes, Barcode Types, Barcode Symbology, How to Generate Barcodes in C# .NET, Barcode types in Aspose.BarCode for .NET, 2D Barcodes, Linear Barcodes, 1D Barcode, Postal Barcodes, Generate QR, QR Code, Generate Code 39, Generate PDF 417, Generate MicroQR, Generate Data Matrix"
 weight: 20
 url: /net/symbologies-for-barcodes/
 ---
-This article introduces general information about barcode symbologies and describes key barcode properties along with providing sample barcode labels and code snippets to generate barcodes of different types.
+This article introduces general information about barcode symbologies and describes their key properties along with providing sample barcode labels and code snippets to generate barcodes of different types.

 ## Overview
 A barcode is a graphical code composed of parallel lines and spaces of different widths or various figures combined in a visual pattern to encode data.
 After being generated and printed out, barcode labels get placed on scannable surfaces.
 Barcodes have been introduced as machine-readable tags to enable fast automatical information fetching from graphic data.
-Usually, a barcode may correspond to approximately 25 characters for 1D types or 2,000 for 2D ones.
-The more characters are required to be encoded in a single barcode, the larger is the generated barcode.
+A single barcode may correspond to approximately 25 characters for 1D types or 2,000 for 2D ones.
+The greater is the number of characters to be encoded in a single barcode, the larger is the generated barcode.

 ### Barcodes vs RFID
 Barcode reading requires using a light beam to identify black and white lines in a barcode label.
-Barcode scanners rely on sensors that emit light signals and decoders that interpret signals into text.
+Barcode scanners contain sensors that emit light signals and decoders that interpret signals into text.
 Such scanners require line-of-sight visibility and can observe only one barcode at a time to read data successfully.
 Radio-frequency identification (RFID) may be considered as an alternative to barcode systems.
-This technology implies using radio waves to transmit the data fetched from RFID tags to RFID readers for further processing and interpretation.
-Such tags use sensors fixed on antennas to enable data transmission to readers.
-Sensors usually have a unique ID so that one reader can scan multiple tags simultaneously without requesting line-of-sight visibility.
+This technology suggests employing radio waves to transmit the data fetched from RFID tags to RFID readers for further processing and interpretation.
+RFID tags enable data transmission to readers using sensors fixed on antennas.
+Such sensors usually have a unique ID so that one reader can scan multiple tags simultaneously without requesting line-of-sight visibility.
-Summing up, RFID is more efficient when there is a need to scan a large number of items at once, but such systems are more expensive and require more sophisticated setups compared with barcode ones.
+Summing up, RFID systems are more efficient when there is a need to scan a large number of items at once, but they are more expensive and require more sophisticated setups compared with barcode ones.
 Moreover, RFID has physical limitations in terms of use, such as, for example, working with metals or liquids.
-In turn, barcode systems are deemed more accurate than RFID.
+In turn, barcode systems are known to be more accurate than RFID.
 Even though they do not allow scanning multiple items simultaneously, the use of barcodes ensures better reading accuracy and reliability as they precisely capture only required items.

 ### Barcode Usage
 Barcodes have multiple applications in various spheres, such as retail, industry, healthcare, pharmacy, post and delivery, documentation management, and many others.
 Some examples of barcode system business applications are mentioned below: